ANALYSIS-Europe's summer of discontent reveals travel sector labour crisis | Business

 ANALYSIS-Europe's summer of discontent reveals travel sector labour crisis

 On Monday the British carrier said it was cutting even more services in the busy summer period to help manage problems including ground staff shortages and flight caps at London Gatwick and Amsterdam.
-As industry leaders head to a summit in Qatar this week, a major theme will be who bears responsibility for the chaos between airlines, airports and governments.
+As industry leaders hold their annual summit in Qatar this week, a major theme will be who bears responsibility for the chaos between airlines, airports and governments.

 After 21 years as a service agent at Air France, Karim Djeffal left his job during the COVID-19 pandemic to start his job-coaching consultancy.
 "If this doesn't work out, I won't be going back to the aviation sector," says the 41-year-old bluntly.
 "Some shifts started at 4 a.m. and others ended at midnight.
 It could be exhausting."